KILTprotocol/opendid/README.md

 return false;
 ```

 You can now start the service bind-mounting the script and try it out.
-If you wish to execute the service on the Peregrine runtime, you must modify the environment variable RUNTIME to "peregrine".

 ```bash
 docker run -d --rm \